nraw/board_games_analysis/README.md

 # Board game analysis
+_2020 December_

 Data + this guy is on vacation = Analysis!

+You should be checking this page on [this page](https://nraw.github.io/board_games_analysis/) so that links correctly follow to the charts!
-Click on any of the charts for the interactive versions with tooltips!
+And on that note, click on any of the charts for the interactive versions with hover tooltips!
 Ooooh... tooltips...!

 ## What are the best games out there?